Author has written 8 stories for Harry Potter, Percy Jackson and the Olympians, Naruto, and Who Framed Roger Rabbit.

 I've decided that this one quote fits me best: "Thus shall I firmly abjure this figment others name reality, and leave in its stead a wondrous vision conjured from the teeming depths of mine imagination."

-I hereby dedicate my stories to the readers who make me what I am, my family who accepts me as I am, and my wife who loves me as I am.
+I hereby dedicate my stories to the readers who make me what I am and my family who accepts me as I am.

 I'm an Australian who was yoinked onto this site by my sister's advice (good stuff if you can find it).